220321-NET/trainer-code/01CSharp/dotnet.md

 ## Commands
 - `dotnet new console -n <insert-name-here>`
     - new console project with the name you gave
+- `dotnet new classlib -n <insert-name-here>`
+    - creates a new class library projects with the given name
 - `dotnet new gitignore`
     - Creates new gitignore file that ignores common files and folders .NET platform applications ignore
 - `dotnet restore`